freeCodeCamp/chinese/chinese/articles/python-debugging-handbook.md

 While these techniques cover a broad range of debugging scenarios, it's important to note that the most effective debugging often involves a combination of these methods.
 Additionally, understanding the specific context and the type of problem you're dealing with will guide you in choosing the most appropriate technique.

-# Some Additional Tips for Efficient Debugging:
+# Some Additional Tips for Efficient Debugging

 -   **Version Control and Git Bisect:** Leverage features provided by your version control system to track changes and revert to working versions if needed..
 If the bug was introduced recently and you have version control (e.g., Git) in place, using git bisect can help you identify the exact commit that introduced the issue.
 -   **Documentation and Code Comments**: Writing  well-documented code and comments can help in understanding the purpose of specific functions or code blocks, making debugging more straightforward for both you and others who might work on the code.